 Indian weddings are the grandest of the celebrations and are known for their scrumptious range of cuisine displayed for everyone to relish.
 But deciding upon its menu for the variety of ceremonies is one of the challenging tasks that you would face while planning your grand wedding, as most of the guests might not agree on the food choices that you like.
 Here are a few points to bear in mind and cross-off your list as you plan the perfect wedding menu.

-- Menu from venue - While choosing a location for your ceremonies have a look at the cuisines and culinary delicacies offered by them before booking a specialised catering service.
+- Menu from the venue - While choosing a location for your ceremonies has a look at the cuisines and culinary delicacies offered by them before booking a specialised catering service.
 It would narrow down your options to choose from only what you would be needing.

 - Unique is the key - Always think of what can make a particular ceremony of your wedding different from the rest and plan your menu according to the theme of the event.
 If you wish to plan an open event in the day, you can opt for light snacks, continental delights and finger food which people can eat while moving around fro beautifully decorated stalls.